-I work with a diverse group of patients from all over the world—at my New London office and by telephone and audio/visual consultation.
+I work with a diverse group of patients from all over the world.
 Patients consult me for a wide range of health concerns, and my specialty is working with stress related issues including, insomnia, mood, energy, and digestive problems.

 Naturopathic medicine is a healthcare practice that provides drugless treatment for a broad spectrum of health concerns.
 Its primary focus is to find the cause of a disease, bring the body into balance, and support its ability to heal.